alexhalbeisen/fundraiser-site/index.md

 - template: 1-column-text
   block: one-column-1
   headline: Mission
-  content: 'The goal is to raise awareness of mental health and suicide prevention.
+  content: The goal is to raise awareness of mental health and suicide prevention.
-    To provide resources to those struggling, or anyone who can lead knowledge to those in need. '
+    To provide resources to those struggling, or anyone who can lead knowledge to those in need.<br><br>Sometimes these are topics we shy away from.
+But we have to build up our communities around accepting mental health problems as a part of a normal life.
+There are ways to cope and survive for everyone.
   slug: ''
 - template: content-feature
   block: feature-1